 - 1 hour before bed if I still feel awake, I drink a relaxing cup of herbal tea

-- Preview the coming day – make list of appointments, organize items needed, plan wardrobe
+- Preview the coming day – make a list of appointments, organize items needed, plan wardrobe

 - 30 minutes before sleep put away all electronics